Judy Wise, Chair

-Harriet Barlow is an activist and donor advisor.
-She and her husband David Morris live in Pt.
-Reyes Station, CA. Harriet has served on over 60 boards of directors of national, state and local non-profit organizations.
-She is currently a trustee of the Working Families Organization, the Institute for Agriculture and Trade Policy, the Mesa Refuge, and, of course, Mother Jones.
+Harriet Barlow is an activist and donor adviser.
+She and her husband, David Morris, live in Pt.
+Reyes Station, California.
+Harriet has served on more than 60 boards of directors of national, state, and local nonprofit organizations.
+She is currently a trustee of the Working Families Organization and Mother Jones and is a deeply committed activist with Indivisible.

-Jane has been a Mother Jones Board Member since 1992.
-She is currently on the founding boards of 10.10.10 and XGenesis.
-She sits on the BioFrontiers Advisory Board and the Local Theater Company.
-She is a past Chair of the Conference on World Affairs and the Woman of the West Museum.
+Jane has been a Mother Jones board member since 1992.
+She is currently the board president of the Local Theater Company.
+She is on the BioFrontiers Advisory Board at the University of Colorado and the board of the Boulder Community Health Foundation.
+She is past chair of the Conference on World Affairs and the Women of the West Museum.

 Bích Ngọc Cao

-Since 2001, Diane Filippi has been the director of the SPUR (San Francisco Planning and Urban Research Association) Urban Design Center.
+Diane Filippi recently retired from her role as the director of the SPUR (San Francisco Planning and Urban Research Association) Urban Design Center.
 She guided SPUR’s effort to build a new Urban Center facility in the heart of downtown San Francisco (including a successful $14 million capital campaign), expanding the organization’s reach into the community, the region, the state, and the country.

 Linda W. Gruber

-Steve enthusiastically joined the Mother Jones board in the fall of 2017.
-He is the retired founder of Christian Book Distributors, the leading mail order and internet company serving the Christian market (carrying over 100,000 products and employing 450 when he sold the business in 2004), and Hendrickson Publishers, a small publisher of classic reference and academic titles for the religious market.
-Steve has been active with numerous non-profit organizations, including serving for many years on the Vestry and as Treasurer of Trinity Church (Episcopal), Boston, and the board of trustees of North Park University, Chicago.
-He currently serves as Investment Committee chair for both Trinity Church and Sherrill House (a 180 bed skilled nursing facility with historic ties to Trinity Church), and has worked with numerous Boston area organizations, from business education partnerships to local YMCAs.
-He has been active and involved in projects in Croatia and East Africa, from education, women’s microenterprise, and building wells, to LGBT friendly organizations in oppressed areas of Africa.
+Steve joined the Mother Jones board in the fall of 2017.
+He is the retired founder of Christian Book Distributors, the leading mail order and internet company serving the Christian market and Hendrickson Publishers, a small publisher of classic reference and academic titles for the religious market.
+Steve has been active with numerous nonprofit organizations, including Trinity Church (Episcopal), Boston; North Park University, Chicago; and Sherrill House (a 160-bed skilled nursing facility in Boston).
+He has been active and involved in projects in Croatia and East Africa, from education to LGBTI-friendly organizations in oppressed areas of Africa.

-Steve earned a Bachelor of Arts in Sacred Music from Central Bible College, is an avid pilot with instrument, multi engine and jet ratings, and no less an avid follower of American politics and supporter of liberal and progressive candidates for political office, missing few appearances of David Corn on MSNBC.
-He can cure most cases of insomnia with a discussion of airplane engines, plays a mean piano, and aspires to return to the golden years of mediocrity in his golf game.
-After a twenty seven year courtship, Steve married his long time partner, David McCord (also the son of a Pentecostal minister), in 2014.
-They live with their three dogs according to the season in Boston, Vermont and Florida.
+Steve attended Central Bible College in Springfield, Missouri, (Sacred Music) and is an avid pilot with instrument, multiengine and jet ratings, and misses few appearances of David Corn on MSNBC.
+Steve can cure most cases of insomnia with a discussion of airplane engines; plays the piano; and aspires to return to the golden years of mediocrity in his golf game.
+After a 27-year courtship, Steve married his longtime partner, David McCord (also the son of a Pentecostal minister), in 2014.
+They live with their three dogs according to the season in Boston, Vermont, and Florida.

-Adam is a writer and was one of the cofounders of Mother Jones.
-He is the author of nine books: Half the Way Home: a Memoir of Father and Son; The Mirror at Midnight: a South African Journey; The Unquiet Ghost: Russians Remember Stalin; Finding the Trapdoor: Essays, Portraits, Travels; King Leopold’s Ghost: a Story of Greed, Terror and Heroism in Colonial Africa; Bury the Chains: Prophets and Rebels in the Fight to Free an Empire’s Slaves; To End All Wars: A Story of Loyalty and Rebellion, 1914–1918; Spain in Our Hearts: Americans in the Spanish Civil War, 1936–1939; and Lessons from a Dark Time and Other Essays.
-In 1997 and 1998, he spent five months as a Fulbright lecturer in India, and he teaches a writing class at the Graduate School of Journalism at the University of California-Berkeley.
+Adam is a writer and was one of the co-founders of Mother Jones.
+He is the author of 10 books: Half the Way Home: A Memoir of Father and Son; The Mirror at Midnight: A South African Journey; The Unquiet Ghost: Russians Remember Stalin; Finding the Trapdoor: Essays, Portraits, Travels; King Leopold’s Ghost: A Story of Greed, Terror, and Heroism in Colonial Africa; Bury the Chains: Prophets and Rebels in the Fight to Free an Empire’s Slaves; To End All Wars: A Story of Loyalty and Rebellion, 1914–1918; Spain in Our Hearts: Americans in the Spanish Civil War, 1936–1939; Lessons from a Dark Time and Other Essays; and Rebel Cinderella: From Rags to Riches to Radical, the Epic Journey of Rose Pastor Stokes.
+His next book, American Midnight: Democracy’s Forgotten Crisis, 1917–1921, will be published in October 2022.
+In 1997 and 1998, he spent five months as a Fulbright lecturer in India, and he teaches a writing class at the Graduate School of Journalism at the University of California, Berkeley.

-Carolyn Mugar is and has been for twenty years the Executive Director of Farm Aid.
-Previous to that, she was an organizer with the Oil, Chemical and Atomic Workers International Union and the Amalgamated Clothing and Textile Workers International Union.
+Carolyn Mugar is and has been for 20 years the executive director of Farm Aid.
+Before that, she was an organizer with the Oil, Chemical, and Atomic Workers International Union and the Amalgamated Clothing and Textile Workers International Union.
 Both unions have since merged several times.
 She also founded the Armenia Tree Project based in Watertown Massachusetts and Yerevan, Armenia and is very active on Armenian issues, going back and forth to Armenia several times a year.
-She likes to bike a lot.
-She walked the whole Camino in Spain over four years ago.
+She likes to bike a lot and once walked the whole Camino in Spain.
 She went to college and received a higher education.

-Before founding the firm, he served as executive director of Social Venture Partners Bay Area (SVP).
-There he led all aspects of a membership organization, including strategic planning, grantmaking (in education and economic development), financial management, and member recruitment and retention.
+Before founding the firm, he served as executive director of Social Venture Partners Bay Area (SVP), where he led all aspects of a membership organization, including strategic planning, grantmaking (in education and economic development), financial management, and member recruitment and retention.
 He previously worked in the investment management division of Goldman Sachs.

 Rinku Sen is a writer and a political strategist.
-She is formerly the Executive Director of Race Forward and was Publisher of their award-winning news site Colorlines.
-Under Sen’s leadership, Race Forward generated some of the most impactful racial justice successes of recent years, including Drop the I-Word, a campaign for media outlets to stop referring to immigrants as “illegal,” resulting in the Associated Press, USA Today, LA Times, and many more outlets changing their practice.
-She was also the architect of the Shattered Families report, which identified the number of kids in foster care whose parents had been deported.
-Her books Stir it Up and The Accidental American theorize a model of community organizing that integrates a political analysis of race, gender, class, poverty, sexuality, and other systems.
-She writes and curates the news at rinkusen.com.
+She is currently the executive director of Narrative Initiative, where she weaves the power of narrative together with other social change strategies to advance equity and justice.
+She is formerly the executive director of Race Forward and was publisher of their award-winning news site Colorlines.
+Under Sen’s leadership, Race Forward generated some of the highest-impact racial justice successes of recent years, including Drop the I-Word, a campaign for media outlets to stop referring to immigrants as “illegal,” resulting in the Associated Press, USA Today, the Los Angeles Times, and many other outlets changing their practices.
+Her books Stir It Up and The Accidental American theorize a model of community organizing that integrates a political analysis of race, gender, class, poverty, sexuality, and other systems.